-- Food and drink sold for consumption on the premises, excluding alcoholic drinks - Hot takeaway food and hot takeaway drinks, excluding alcoholic drinks - Holiday accommodation, which includes bookings for hotels, caravan sites, guest houses, and camp sites - Admission fees to tourist attractions such as zoos, theatres, fairs, and amusement parks There are exceptions in these broad categories, for example: - Sporting events are excluded from the reduced rate, but live performances of cultural events may be exempt from VAT - · Hire of equipment, such as skates or paintball

-- guns, must be charged at 20% VAT - Where the charge is for individual fairground rides and not an admission fee, it must be charged at 20% VAT
+- Food and drink sold for consumption on the premises, excluding alcoholic drinks - Hot takeaway food and hot takeaway drinks, excluding alcoholic drinks - Holiday accommodation, which includes bookings for hotels, caravan sites, guest houses, and camp sites - Admission fees to tourist attractions such as zoos, theatres, fairs, and amusement parks There are exceptions in these broad categories, for example: - Sporting events are excluded from the reduced rate, but live performances of cultural events may be exempt from VAT - Hire of equipment, such as skates or paintball guns, must be charged at 20% VAT - Where the charge is for individual fairground rides and not an admission fee, it must be charged at 20% VAT bookings for accommodation in 2021 if the invoice is issued, or payment made by the customer, before 31 March 2021.

-Some attractions charge the customer one indivisible fee for admission and another item, such as a printed guide, in which case the whole price is subject to the 5% VAT rate.
+Some attractions charge the customer one indivisible fee for admission and another item such as a printed guide, in which case the whole price is subject to the 5% VAT rate.